 Trying to set up dual monitors on your computer?
 It’s very easy!
-Follow the step-by-step instruction below, and you’ll be able to use the
+Follow the step-by-step instruction below, and you’ll be able to add a second monitor to your PC setup.

 Step 1: Prepare the setup